hudson-and-thames/arbitragelab/docs/source/copula_approach/cvine_copula_strategy.rst

     For more details in implementation, please refer to :ref:`Vine Copula Partner Selection<copula_approach-partner_selection>`.

 Suppose we have chosen a few cohorts and in each cohort it has a key stock element.
-We then need to turn the translate the stocks' returns data into its quantiles (pseudo-observations) using empirical CDFs (ECDFs).
+We then need to translate the the stocks' returns data into its quantiles (pseudo-observations) using empirical CDFs (ECDFs).
 We denote the pseudo-observations as :math:`u_i`'s, and they are all uniform in :math:`[0, 1]`.